nik3348/optimus-prime/README.md

 # Optimus Prime

 A modern, efficient transformer-based language model with several optimizations and best practices.
-The model features grouped query attention, rotary embeddings, and other architectural improvements for better performance and efficiency.
+The model features Multi-head latent attention (MLA), rotary embeddings, and other architectural improvements for better performance and efficiency.

 ## Table of Contents